rwunsch/shelly-bulk-control/documentation/Next_Steps.md

 # Next Steps for Shelly Bulk Control

-The Shelly Bulk Control project has successfully implemented core features including Device Discovery, Device Grouping, Group Operations, and Device Capabilities.
+The Shelly Bulk Control project has successfully implemented core features including Device Discovery, Device Grouping, Group Operations, Device Capabilities, and Parameter Mapping.
 Building on these foundations, here are the recommended next steps:

-## 1. Parameter Management Integration (Primary Objective)
+## 1. Parameter Management Implementation (In Progress)

-The next primary objective is to implement robust parameter management across device groups:
+The parameter management system is now partially implemented with the following features:
+- ✅ Parameter mapping between Gen1 and Gen2+ devices

-- Develop a unified parameter management interface for all device types
+- ✅ Standardized parameter names across all device generations
+- ✅ Capability refresh and automatic discovery
-- Create commands to read and write parameters across device groups
+- ✅ Parameter support checking across device types

+Next steps for parameter management:
+- Complete the implementation of parameter service operations
-- Implement bulk parameter operations with validation and error handling
+- Add support for batch parameter updates with proper error handling
-- Integrate with Device Capabilities to ensure parameter compatibility
-- Provide mechanisms for synchronized configuration across different device models
+- Implement automatic device restart after parameter changes when needed
+- Develop CLI commands for setting parameters on groups of devices
+- Create helper commands for common parameter operations

 ## 2. API Development